-There is continued partnership within the Complex Health Hub (CHH) to promote a trauma informed approach to working throughout the Trust.
+There is continued partnership within the Complex Health Hub ICHH) to promote a trauma informed approach to working throughout the Trust.
 Discussions are ongoing to develop the service specifications and pathways of care for Children's Mental Health.
 Staff are being supported through supervision to manage cases that may be challenging.
-There are also plans to meet with other multi-agency organisations scheduled for 21st March to identify how we can bring together our training resources and support each other as Norfolk safeguarding practitioners to improve children's outcomes as a county.
+There are also plans to meet with other multi-agency organisations scheduled for 21st March to identify how we can bring together our training resources and support each other as Norfolk saleguarding practitioners to improve children's outcomes as a county.

-Supplementary Metrics Metric Name Date Result Variation Assurance Safeguarding Children Feb 2 0 23 3 3 Common Cause No Target Safeguarding Midwifery Feb 2023 1 - Common Cause No Target
+Supplementary Metrics Metric Name Date Result Variation Assurance Safeguarding Children Feb 2023 3 ۲ Common Cause No Target Safeguarding Midwifery Feb 2023 3 0 Common Cause No Target

-REP ORT TO TRUST E BOARD Date 2 5 April 2023 Title Chair's key Issues report from Finance, Investments and Performance Committee meeting on 29.03.23 Auth or & Exec Lead Mr Tom Spink (Committee Chair) Purp ose For Information ormance Committee met on 29 March 2023.
-Papers for the meeting were made available to Board members for information in the meeting was quorate.
-On this occasion no governor observers were present. nduct its meeting as discussed at the Board development day - to spend less time looking backward and more forward looking, , with only exceptional, 'not assured' or cross-cutting issues escalated to the Board.
-Committee reviewed e identified to highlig • accordance with its Terms of Reference, including updates on the current financial and operational position.
-The following issues loard: 1 Performance & Productivity IPR (inc theatre productivity) are now problem mittee was updated on the operational position in the Trust and was advised that typically all ED patients who don't need a bed treated in less than 4 hours.
-Average bed occupancy however stands at 107% and flow through the hospital remains a continuing .
-In the circumstances, the ongoing difficulties with delayed discharges and inadequate capacity in the Community are very nting and are putting our staff and systems under damaging pressure.
-Every effort will be made to support the ICS in addressing oblems.
-The Com mittee noted and commended the tremendous progress that has been made in reducing elective waiting times.
-2 Financial Performance YTD The Com mittee received an update on financial performance, as detailed in the Finance paper.
-3 Operational and Financial Planning 2023/24 - Cycle 3 commen with nati ii) activit presente mittee received a report with regard to Cycle 3 of the Trust's Operational and Financial Planning for 2023/24.
-The Committee ded the detailed work undertaken by staff from across the corporate areas and divisions to generate these draft plans, in line onal guidance and objectives.
-Key risks to achievement of the plans were identified as delivery of i) sufficient efficiency plans and y plans.
-An updated Financial Strategy that takes account of the 23/24 operating plan and its medium-term implications will be d for approval as part of Cycle 4.
-The Board will receive a separate paper regarding the Operational & Financial Plan - Cycle 3, e Committee agreed to recommend to the Board for approval.
+REP ORT TO TRUST B JARD Date Date 5 April 2023 Title Chair's key Issues report from Finance, Investments and Performance Committee meeting on 29.03.23 Auth or & Exec Lead Mr Tom Spink (Committee Chair) Purp ose For Information The Finance, Investments and Performance Committee met on 29 March 2023.
+Papers for the meeting were made available to Board members for information in the usual way via Admin Control.
+The meeting was quorate.
+On this occasion no governor observers were present. red to conduct its meeting as discussed at the Board development day - to spend less time looking backward and more forward looking, ssurance, with only exceptional, 'not assured' or cross-cutting issues escalated to the Board.
+Committee reviewed e identified to highligh eports in accordance with its Terms of Reference, including updates on the current financial and operational position.
+The following issues t to the Board: 1 Performance & Productivity IPR (inc theatre productivity) The Committee was updated on the operational position in the Trust and was advised that typically all ED patients who don't need a bed are now treated in less than 4 hours.
+Average bed occupancy however stands at 107% and flow through the hospital remains a continuing problem.
+In the circumstances, the ongoing difficulties with delayed discharges and inadequate capacity in the Community are very disappointing and are putting our staff and systems under damaging pressure.
+Every effort will be made to support the ICS in addressing these problems.
+The Committee noted and commended the tremendous progress that has been made in reducing elective waiting times.
+2 Financial Performance YTD The Committee received an update on financial performance, as detailed in the Finance paper.
+3 Operational and Financial Planning 2023/24 - Cycle 3 The Committee received a report with regard to Cycle 3 of the Trust's Operational and Financial Planning for 2023/24.
+The Committee commended the detailed work undertaken by staff from across the corporate areas and divisions to generate these draft plans, in line with national guidance and objectives.
+Key risks to achievement of the plans were identified as delivery of i) sufficient efficiency plans and ii) activity plans.
+An updated Financial Strategy that takes account of the 23/24 operating plan and its medium-term implications will be presented for approval as part of Cycle 4.
+The Board will receive a separate paper regarding the Operational & Financial Plan - Cycle 3, which the Committee agreed to recommend to the Board for approval.